pi11235/dm_dev_guide/work/flow.rst

 - Peers are a good proxy for maintainability.
 - It's useful for everyone to be familiar with other parts of the system.
 - Good practices can be spread; bad practices can be deprecated.
+- Performing a review is a fantastic way to learn new coding techiques/tips.

-All developers are expected to make time to perform reviews.
+All developers are expected to make time to perform reviews as this is part of the overhead.
-The System Architect can intervene, however, if a developer is overburdened with review responsibility.
+The TSSW Manager can intervene, however, if a developer is overburdened with review responsibility.

 .. _workflow-code-review-process:

-Code review discussion
+Code Review Discussion
 ----------------------

-Using GitHub pull requests
+Using GitHub Pull Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Code review discussion should happen on the GitHub pull request, with the reviewer giving a discussion summary and conclusive thumbs-up on the JIRA ticket.
+Code review discussion should happen on the GitHub pull request (PR), with the reviewer giving a discussion summary and conclusive thumbs-up on the JIRA ticket.

-When conducting an extensive code review in a PR, reviewers should use GitHub's `"Start a review" feature <github-review>`_.
+When conducting an extensive code review in a pull request, reviewers should use GitHub's `"Start a review" feature <github-review>`_.
 This mode lets the reviewer queue multiple comments that are only sent once the review is submitted.
 Note that GitHub allows a reviewer to classify a code review: "Comment," "Approve," or "Request changes."
-While useful, this feature doesn't replace JIRA for formally :ref:`marking a ticket as being reviewed <workflow-resolving-review>`.
+While useful, this feature doesn't replace JIRA for formally :ref:`marking a ticket as being reviewed <workflow-resolving-review>` and a manual changing of the ticket status is required by the review.

 .. _github-review: https://help.github.com/articles/reviewing-proposed-changes-in-a-pull-request/